Lamborghini to follow Porsche with SUV - sources

-PARIS/BERLIN Lamborghini, the maker of low-slung supercars once advertised as "closer to the road," is planning a new model that will be further from the tarmac than ever: an SUV.
+PARIS/BERLIN Feb 6 Lamborghini, the maker of low-slung supercars once advertised as "closer to the road", is planning a new model that will be further from the tarmac than ever: an SUV.

 The Italian brand, owned by Volkswagen (VOWG_p.DE), aims to announce the vehicle at April's Beijing auto show for a 2016 launch, according to two people with knowledge of the strategy.